lwang94/sem_size_analysis/docs/user_docs.md

 # Display Histogram & Segmented Image
 ----------------------------
 Finally, a histogram of the size distribution is displayed with the Mean, Median, and Standard Deviation of sizes already calculated.
 The bin size can be changed using the input box above the histogram.
-The size distribution list can also be downloaded as a .csv file by clicking on <b>Download Data</b>.
+The size distribution list can also be downloaded as a .csv file by clicking on `Download Data`.
 At this point, any further calculations can be done at the users discretion using the downloaded .csv file.